k2view-academy/K2View-Academy/articles/07_table_population/06_table_population_transformation_rules.md

 ### Translations and Globals

-[Translations](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/09_translations/01_translations_overview_and_use_cases.md) and [Globals](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/08_globals/01_globals_overview.md) can be added to a Table Population Map to transform the data from one set of values to another.
+[Translations](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/09_translations/01_translations_overview_and_use_cases.md) and [Globals](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/08_globals/01_globals_overview.md) can be added to a Table Population map to transform the data from one set of values to another.
 Translations and Globals are defined either under an [LU](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/03_logical_units/01_LU_overview.md) or under [Shared Objects](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/04_fabric_studio/12_shared_objects.md).
 Those defined under Shared Objects  are available for all LUs in a project.

 ### Constants

-Constants are hard-coded values that can be used in a Table Population Map to set a constant value.
+Constants are hard-coded values that can be used in a Table Population map to set a constant value.
 The scope of a constant is in the current Fabric object where the constant is defined.
 Constants are not managed as variables in Fabric and cannot be used by various Fabric objects.

 To add a constant to the Table Population:
 1. Right click in the **Table Population** working area and select **Insert Constant Value** to add the constant to the map.
-2. Set the **Constant’s Name** and **Value** by editing the **Object** in the P**opulation Map**.
+2. Set the **Constant’s Name** and **Value** by editing the **Object** in the **Table Population**.
-3. Connect the **Constant** to the **Object** in the **Population Map** to a column in the target **LU Table** or to another Fabric object.
+3. Connect the **Constant** to the **Object** in the **Table Population** to a column in the target **LU Table** or to another Fabric object.

 To modify a constant, double click it and edit the **Value**.

-To delete a constant, select it in **Table Population Map** and press **Delete**.
+To delete a constant, select it in the **Table Population** and press **Delete**.

 ### Lookup Tables

-[Lookup Tables](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/07_table_population/11_lookup_tables.md) can be added to a Table Population Map to get additional information about each record retrieved from the source object.
+[Lookup Tables](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/07_table_population/11_lookup_tables.md) can be added to a Table Population map to get additional information about each record retrieved from the source object.
 A lookup can retrieve data from a Source DB Table, an [LU Table] or from a [Reference] Table.

 For improved performance, it is recommended to create lookups based on an LU Table and not a DB Table.
 The reason is that an LU Table is usually much smaller than a Source DB Table since it includes only data relevant and/or applicable for an LU.
 In addition, the LU Table is kept in the Fabric memory and is faster to retrieve.